- The term “system of record” is used by non-technical resources to makes a false point.

 Historical System of Records

-If one has a stone tablet that is used as a reference and has all the calculations used to engineer a pyramid, and excerpts of the tablet are kept on papyrus for pyramid foreman to refer to while at the construction site, then the stone table is the system of record.
-The term system of record has nothing to do with either how modern the data storage is, or how easy it is to use.
+If one has a stone tablet used as a reference and has all the calculations used to engineer a pyramid, and excerpts of the tablet are kept on papyrus for pyramid foreman to refer to while at the construction site, then the stone table is the system of record.
+The term system of record has nothing to do with either how modern the data storage is or how easy it is to use.

 One of the best movies that illustrate religious disagreements is the movie Elizabeth.
 Throughout the film, various people demand that others submit to “the one true faith.”
 Sound familiar.
 Perhaps you have heard the term “one source of truth” while sitting in an IT meeting?

 Therefore, it shortsighted to only consider the term system of record, considering the concept has been with human societies as far back as the written language has existed.

 Using the term system of record in the way used in this Forbes article is unnecessary, and it is not handled correctly.
 This is because it is being used, as the term mostly is, by a person with only a fleeting grasp of how computers work.
 It is wonderful to say that systems should become easier to use…everyone agrees they should be.
 But there is no need to invoke the term system of record to make this case.
 A system of record relates to the origin and authoritative reference point of a system related to data.
 It can’t be converted to mean older systems.

 This is a typical ridiculous explanation of a supposed distinction between a system of record and a system of engagement.
 One of these men calls systems of engagement a procurement system.
 If that is true, why is the system not called a procurement system?
 When asked to explain the distinction, all these executives can come with is that things are changing.

 All of this comes down to sales.
 These terms are used by software vendors and consulting companies to create fallacious jargon to sell XYZ, in this case, a system of engagement.